mostafatouny/mostafatouny.github.io/content/post/isabel-graph-pset/index.md

 ---
 title: Isabel's Graph Theory
-subtitle: "A course audited by Dr. Isabel Muller, at The American University in Cairo (AUC)"
+subtitle: "A course audited by Isabel Muller, at The American University in Cairo (AUC)"
-summary: "A course audited by Dr. Isabel Muller, at The American University in Cairo (AUC)"
+summary: "A course audited by Isabel Muller, at The American University in Cairo (AUC)"
 math: true
 date: "2024-06-01"
 cover: